 Why Personalization Matters

-- Optimizely’s Simplified Approach: Deliver the right experience to the right person, at the right place, at the right time.
+So what is it?
+Analysts define personalization as the creation of relevant, individualized interactions that enhance the recipient's overall experience.
+Optimizely offers a more streamlined perspective — delivering the right experience to the right person, at the right place, at the right time.

 Challenges in Personalization